Article written by Julio Juarez | 3DBrushwork.com

 9. Craft Unique Organic Shapes: How I Created a Fly

-For a fly model, I created distinct body parts using varied techniques: paraboloid spheres for body and eyes, splines for legs, and scatters on splines for leg fur.
+For the fly model, I created distinct body parts using varied techniques: paraboloid spheres for the body and eyes, splines for the legs, and scatters on splines for the leg fur.

 The wings posed the biggest challenge.
-Beginning with a pyramid shape, then applying skews, slope blur, and level adjustments resulted in delicate, veined wing structures.
+Beginning with a pyramid shape, then applying skews, slope blur, and level adjustments resulted in delicate, detailed wing structures.

 10. Add Depth and Authenticity with Smudged Noises